-Note that one packet of an artificial sweetener is approximately equal in sweetness to about three packets of sugar and the artificial sweetener weighs less.
-The regular soda has more solids (soft drink ingredients and sugar) dissolved in the liquid than the diet soda so it is denser than the water surrounding it in the aquarium causing it to sink, and the diet soda has less solids dissolved (soft drink ingredients and artificial sweetener) so it is less dense and floats.
+One packet of an artificial sweetener is approximately equal in sweetness to about three packets of sugar, and the artificial sweetener weighs less.
+The regular soda has more solids (soft drink ingredients and sugar) dissolved in the liquid than the diet soda, so it is denser than the water surrounding it causing it to sink, and the diet soda has fewer solids dissolved (soft drink ingredients and artificial sweetener) so it is less dense than the water and floats.

 If you found this interesting, check out some of these related articles.

 Tell us what you're thinking by leaving a comment below...